milosandrejic/booking-platform-front/shared/ui/Code Quality Rules.md

 * Use **inline comments** sparingly for complex logic.
 * Use **block comments** above significant code sections or functions.
 * Keep comments **up to date**; outdated comments must be removed.
-* Use JSDoc for components, functions, and complex methods.
 * Avoid redundant comments for self-explanatory JSX or Sass.

 ---